grzegorz-bielski/haskell-practice/README.md

 Nothing interesting in here.
-Just some notes and exercises made during learning from: http://haskellbook.com/ and http://learnyouahaskell.com
+Just some notes and exercises made during learning Haskell